viperproject/gobra-book/src/maps.md

 ## Range clause for maps
 Range loops iterate over the keys and values for a map.
-It is necessary to add a `with` clause (e.g. `range m /*@ with visited @*/`).
+A `with` clause must be added (e.g. `range m /*@ with visited @*/`).
-The ghost variable `visited` is a mathematical set (properly introduced in the next chapter) and contains the keys that have been visited already.
+The ghost variable `visited` is a mathematical set (introduced in the next chapter) that contains the keys already visited.
-In the following snippet, we build a map literal, with keys representing identifiers and `Movie`s as values.
+In the following snippet, we build a map literal, with keys representing identifiers and `Movie` structs as values.
 The function `avgRating` computes the average rating of all movies in a map.
-We focus on the loop and omit a full functional specification.
+We focus on the loop and omit the full functional specification for simplicity.

 <!-- TODO change after https://github.com/viperproject/gobra/issues/808 -->